EconLLM-Lab/SCA2_PofW/DPO_eval_WVS/README.md

 **Important Note on Adapters:** The adapter files must be loaded separately.
 They were trained in the previous step, and the corresponding training pipeline is stored in the `DPO_train_test` folder.

+**Evaluation Notes:** The scoring notebook has the basic metrics, while a more comprehensive and graphical analysis is stored in a separate notebook.

+You need to change the file pathways to where the adapters and eval data is stored on your computer/Drive.

 ---

 ## Overview